KaleFive/Vision/README.md

 # Vision
 Lambda function executed through Alexa to pull from DynamoDB

 ## Using Vision

-After creating a lambda function grab the zip version of this code by running
+Create a lambda function in your AWS account.
+Grab the zip version of this code by `cd`-ing into the `src` directory and running
 ```
 zip -r ../../lambda_vision.zip *
 ```